 So, without further ado, let’s get rolling with the info you’re looking for…

-HEMP VS MARIJUANA: WHAT’S THE DIFFERENCE BETWEEN HEMP AND MARIJUANA?
+HEMP VS MARIJUANA: WHAT’S THE DIFFERENCE BETWEEN?

 Is hemp the same as marijuana?
 This is a big question on many people’s minds as of late: what’s the difference between hemp and weed (marijuana)?
 While many people believe that they are the same thing, they are actually quite different in many ways.
 So, just how are they different?
 Let’s take a look at the cannabis family as a whole to get a better understanding of this.